 Table 5.
-Special Populations1-9
+Special Populations 1-10

-Generic Population and Precaution
+Table 5.
+Special Generic Population and Precaution

 Name Elderly/ Renal Hepatic Pregnancy Excreted in

-Children Dysfunction Dysfunction .
-Category Breast Milk
+Children Dysfunction Dysfunction Category Breast Milk

 Testosterone No dosage adjustment is Use with Use with X Contrabuccal required in the elderly. caution, not caution, not indicated

 mucoadhesive studied in studied in

 system Elderly patients treated renal hepatic

 with androgens may be dysfunction. dysfunction.

-at increased risk for

-development of prostatic It appears Testosterone
+at increased risk for development of prostatic lt appears Testosterone

-hypertrophy and that no use has been
+hypertrophy and It appears that no use has been

 prostatic carcinoma. dosage associated

-Cofety and office as in adjustment is with the
+produtio daromorna. adjustment is with the

 Safety and efficacy in required. development

-males <18 years have of severe
+males <18 years have ' of severe

-Tootootorono not been established.
-Use with hepatotoxicity.
-Use with X Contra-
+not been established. hepatotoxicity.

-Testosterone gel No dosage adjustment is required in the elderly. caution, not caution, not ^ indicated
+Testosterone No dosage adjustment is Use with Use with X Contragel required in the elderly. caution, not caution, not indicated

-gei required in the elderry. studied in studied in indicated
+studied in studied in

 Elderly patients treated renal hepatic

 with androgens may be dysfunction. dysfunction.

-at increased risk for ayorarromorr. ayorarronorr.
+at increased risk for 14 0000000 Tantantarana

-development of prostatic It appears Testosterone

-hypertrophy and that no use has been
+development of prostatic hypertrophy and It appears that no Testosterone use has been

 prostatic carcinoma. dosage associated

-adjustment is with the
+produtio ouromorna. adjustment is with the

 Safety and efficacy in required. development

-males <18 years have of severe
+males <18 years have ' of severe

 not been established. hepatotoxicity.

 Testosterone No dosage adjustment is Use with Use with X Contraimplant pellet required in the elderly. caution, not caution, not indicated

 studied in studied in

-Elderly patients treated with androgens may be renal dysfunction. hepatic
+Elderly patients treated renal hepatic

+with androgens may be dysfunction. dysfunction.
-at increased risk for dysidifiction. dysfunction.

-development of prostatic It appears Testosterone
+at increased risk for development of prostatic It appears Testosterone

-hypertrophy and that no use has been
+hypertrophy and It appears that no use has been

 prostatic carcinoma. dosage associated

-Processing Community adjustment is with the
+produtio daromorna. adjustment is with the

 Indicated for the required. development

-stimulation of puberty in of severe
+stimulation of puberty in ' of severe

 selected males with hepatotoxicity.

 clearly delayed puberty.

 No age is specified.

 Testosterone No dosage adjustment is Use with Use with X Contrapatch required in the elderly. caution, not caution, not indicated

-Flands a - the state () studied in studied in

-Elderly patients treated renal hepatic

-with androgens may be dysfunction. dysfunction.

-at increased risk for It appears Testosterone

-development of prostatic hypertrophy and It appears that no use has been

-prostatic carcinoma. dosage associated

-prostatio carcinoma. dosage นออบเสเซน

-Generic Population and Precaution

-Name Elderly/ Renal Hepatic Pregnancy Excreted in

-Children Dysfunction Dysfunction Category Breast Milk

-adjustment is with the

-Safety and efficacy in required. development

-males <18 years have of severe

-not been established. hepatotoxicity

-Testosterone No dosage adjustment is Use with Use with X Contra-

-solution required in the elderly. caution, not caution, not indicated

 studied in studied in

 Elderly patients treated renal hepatic

 with androgens may be at increased risk for dysfunction. dysfunction.

 development of prostatic It appears Testosterone

 hypertrophy and that no use has been

-prostatic carcinoma. dosage associated

-adjustment is with the

-Safety and efficacy in required. development

-males <18 years have of severe

-not been established. hepatotoxicity
+Generic Population : and Precaution Name Elderly/ Children Renal Dysfunction Hepatic Dysfunction Pregnancy Category Excreted in Breast Milk Safety and efficacy in males <18 years have not been established. adjustment is required. with the development of severe hepatotoxicity Testosterone solution No dosage adjustment is required in the elderly.
+Elderly patients treated with androgens may be at increased risk for Use with caution, not studied in renal dysfunction.
+Use with caution, not studied in hepatic dysfunction.
+X Contra- indicated development of prostatic hypertrophy and prostatic carcinoma.
+Safety and efficacy in males <18 years have not been established.
+It appears that no dosage adjustment is required.
+Testosterone use has been associated with the development of severe hepatotoxicity